two Taskers lifting a heavy sofa

 In the UK, furniture removal costs for personal moves are generally not tax-deductible, as moving expenses are considered private.
 However, if the move is business-related, such as relocating an office or business premises, the removal costs may be deductible as allowable business expenses with proper documentation.

-Find furniture removals, fast
+Find furniture removals experts, fast

 Post a task